nens/turn/README.rst

 If a user crashes hard, its presence in the queue will be kept alive at most ``expire`` seconds.
-This value affects how often the EXPIRE command will be sent to redis to signal the continuing presence of a user in the queue.
+This value affects how often the EXPIRE command will be sent to Redis to signal the continuing presence of a user in the queue.

 patience: period of waiting before bumping the queue (default 60)